-Jordan Glass is a PhD student in the Biology program at Arizona State University (ASU).
+Jordan Glass is a PhD student in the Biology program at Arizona State University (ASU) where he works in the lab of Dr. Jon F. Harrison.
 He is an environmental physiology PhD student studying how insects function, interact with, and evolve to deal with environmental stressors.
 His research focuses on understanding the different physiological mechanisms that allow animals to live in challenging environments, and whether phylogenetically-constrained adaptations are sufficient for them to persist in a changing world.
 His thesis research focuses on the environmental physiology of honey bee flight, in particular how these important pollinators respond to temperature variation and agrochemicals that have been implicated in pollinator decline.

 Ph.D., Biology, expected May 2023, Arizona State University, Tempe, AZ, 85281

 M.Sc., Biological Sciences, May 2018, University of the Pacific, Stockton, CA 95211

 Advisor: Zachary Stahlschmidt